 We typically recommend seeking emergency room care if you suffer from one or more of the following symptoms:

-• Head trauma, even if you also have missing teeth.
+- Head or neck trauma, even if you also have missing teeth

 We highly recommend coming in as soon as possible if you are experiencing a severe toothache.
 However, there are a few tips we recommend to reduce the pain until your next appointment:

-Fairchance Dental Arts welcomes new patients hoping to improve their smiles.
+Fairchance Dental Arts welcomes new patients experiencing dental emergencies and those hoping to improve their smiles.
 While we are based out of Fairchance, Pennsylvania, we are happy to serve patients living near our hometown as well.

 Dental treatment costs vary depending on the exact needs of our patients.
 We do our best to provide you with the best care possible while making treatment as fast and affordable as we can.

-Your mouth is vital to who you are, which is why it’s important to treat oral issues you may be experiencing right away.
+Your mouth is vital to who you are, which is why it’s important to treat oral emergencies you may be experiencing right away.

-Whether you have an emergency dental need or a cosmetic appointment, you can expect long-lasting and advanced dental treatment from our dental team.
+No matter your dental emergency, you can expect expert, compassionate care at Fairchance Dental Arts.
 Drs.
-Megan and Caleb Beam, along with our great supporting dental team, love to help those living around the Fairchance community,
+Megan and Caleb Beam, along with our great supporting dental team, love to help those living around the Fairchance community.